Past Meets Present: Creating Historical Analogy with Large Language Models: Method

 \subsection{Dataset Retrieval Method}

-In order to obtain analogous events, a common practice is to select from existing datasets.
-In this paper, we use Google Arts and Culture, which contains 658 events, serving as a event pool for LLMs to retrieve suitable analogies for a specified event.
-We implement two retrieval strategies: \begin{itemize}[leftmargin=*] \item \textbf{Direct Retrieval}: This method converts the description $\mathcal{D}_I$ of the given event $\mathcal{E}_I$ and the descriptions of events in the event pool into embeddings using \texttt{text-embedding-3-small}~\cite{neelakantan2022text}.
-The event with the highest cosine similarity is then selected as $\mathcal{E}_H$. \item \textbf{Two-stage Retrieval}: This method first selects the top 10 historical events from the event pool using cosine similarity.
-Then, given their descriptions, LLM is asked to select the most appropriate analogies from the candidate set, considering several criteria such as similarity, fame, and creativity. \end{itemize}
+A common practice to obtain analogous events is to select from existing datasets.
+In this paper, we use Google Arts and Culture as an event pool for LLMs to retrieve suitable analogies for a specified event.
+We implement two retrieval strategies:

+\paragraph{Direct Retrieval} This method embeds the description of the given event and events in the pool using \texttt{text-embedding-3-small}~\cite{neelakantan2022text}.
+The event with the highest cosine similarity is then selected as $\mathcal{E}_H$.

+\paragraph{Two-stage Retrieval} This method first selects the top 10 historical events from the event pool using cosine similarity.
+Then, given their descriptions, LLM is asked to select the most appropriate analogies from the candidate set.

 \newcolumntype{a}{>{\columncolor{BlueGreen!10} \arraybackslash}p{0.88cm}} \newcolumntype{b}{>{\columncolor{Blue!10} \arraybackslash}p{0.88cm}} \newcolumntype{d}{>{\columncolor{Purple!10} \arraybackslash}p{0.88cm}} \newcolumntype{q}{>{\columncolor{Gray!10} \arraybackslash}p{0.88cm}} \newcolumntype{e}{>{\columncolor{Brown!10} \arraybackslash}p{0.88cm}}